 News from the Arizona Game and Fish Commission

-Contact the members of the Arizona House Natural Resources and Rural Affairs Committee to express your opposition to House Bi1ll 2235
+Contact members of the Arizona House Military Affairs and Public Safety Committee to express your opposition to House Bill 2235.

-Arizona – -(AmmoLand.com)- The Arizona Game and Fish Commission urges constituents to contact the members of the Arizona House of Representatives’ Natural Resources and Rural Affairs Committee and let them know that you oppose House Bill 2235.
+The Arizona Game and Fish Commission urges constituents to contact the members of the Arizona House of Representatives’ Military Affairs and Public Safety Committee and let them know that you oppose House Bill 2235.
 HB 2235 is proposed legislation that would amend an existing law concerning the qualifications and appointment process for Game and Fish Commission membership.
 The Commission voted unanimously at its public telephonic meeting on Jan.
-23 to oppose this bill.
+23 to oppose this bill and voted unanimously on Feb.
+23 to oppose proposed language that might amendment the bill.

 Some of the provisions of the bill, if it were to pass as originally written, are that all future Commission members would be required to have a continuous recorded registration with the same political party or as an independent for at least 5 years immediately preceding the appointment, must have also held a valid hunting or combination hunting and fishing license for at least 5 years immediately preceding the appointment, and must have been an Arizona resident for at least 10 years.
 (It should be noted that this bill sets a more restrictive residency standard than exists for Legislators or for most other elected officials in Arizona, including Governor).
 The original draft legislation would also require that all applications for appointment to the Commission be available for public inspection not later than the second week in December.

-The Commission’s reasons for opposing the bill were articulated in a communication posted on the Web and e-mailed out to constituents on Jan.
-26.
+The Commission’s reasons for opposing the bill were articulated in an e-mail communication sent out to constituents on Jan.
+26. They included:

 Your action is needed today!

-House Bill 2235 is scheduled to be heard before the House Natural Resources and Rural Affairs Committee on Monday, Feb.
-23. Please e-mail the members of this committee (see list below) and tell them that you oppose this legislation because there is no reason to change a system that has served the interests of Arizona’s wildlife and citizens well for 80 years.
+House Bill 2235 is scheduled to be heard before the House Military Affairs and Public Safety Committee on Wednesday, March 11.
+Please e-mail the members of this committee (see list below) and tell them that you oppose this legislation because there is no reason to change a system that has served the interests of Arizona’s wildlife and citizens well for 80 years.
 The committee members need to hear your voice on this issue.
 Please contact them today.

 Members of the House Natural Resources & Rural Affairs Committee: